 Previously Funded Regional Food System Grants

 King Conservation District initiated the Regional Food System Grant Program in 2015.
 The first year we awarded nine grants totaling $663,878, and in 2016 we awarded eleven grants totaling $742,445.
+In 2017, we funded eight grants totaling nearly $525,000.
 Below are links to brief descriptions of the funded projects: